hjzc/buysellads-cocoa/README.markdown

 ### <a name="frameworks">Frameworks</a>
-There are currently only *two* frameworks officially supported by BuySellAds.
 If you are interested in seeing another framework developed, please [contact us](#support).

 ### <a name="cocoa">Objective-C</a>
 	Note that the current BSA framework only supports Mac OS.
 An iOS version, however, is in the works.